 The WPBakery page builder is one of the most popular premium page builders for WordPress.
 No wonder that I receive many requests on how to use ads, and especially AdSense ad units, directly within the WPBakery interface.

 Until now, the simple solution was to use a shortcode from an ad, group, or placement created with Advanced Ads and put it into the text element provided by WPBakery.
 However, finding it again among other text elements was a challenge to some users.

 If you are not a user of Advanced Ads yet, you should look at its powerful features.

 WPBakery is a premium page builder for WordPress.
-Instead of writing all your texts and include shortcodes in the Classic WordPress editor, WPBakery replaces that text area with an interface consisting of widget-like elements.
+Instead of writing all your texts and including shortcodes in the Classic WordPress editor, WPBakery replaces that text area with an interface consisting of widget-like elements.
 You can individually configure those elements and build detailed pages with various features.
 Also, you can even edit pages in the frontend and see live how they change.

 Ads for WPBakery add-on

 With the increasing demand, I build an add-on to integrate Advanced Ads and WPBakery.
 You can download it for free from wordpress.org.